 David Meerman Scott

-Satisfied audiences include: Cisco, HP, PwC, GenRe, Microsoft, McCormick, Nestle Purina, Amdocs, Jackson Healthcare, Powdr Corporation, Ford Motor Company, Century 21, The New York Islanders, NASDAQ Stock Market, the Government of Ontario, McKesson, U.S. Air Force, U.S. Marine Corps, SAP, Google, Digital River, Hill & Knowlton, Text100, Hanley Wood, Dow Jones, SAS, Business Marketing Association, National Investor Relations Institute, Milken Institute Global Conference, Entrepreneurs Organization, International Health Forum, America Credit Union Conference, TS2, Giant Screen Theater Association, Realtors® Conference, and many, many more…
+Top firms and organizations have engaged Scott to present at conferences, expos and meetings, among them: Cisco, HP, PwC, GenRe, SAP, Google, Microsoft, McCormick, Nestle Purina, Amdocs, Jackson Healthcare, Ford Motor Company, Century 21, The New York Islanders, Self Storage Association, Vocus, Mosaic, Direct Marketing Association, South-by-Southwest, National Healthcare Marketing Summit, Kronos, Public Relations Society of America, National Geographic, Ingram Micro, Abbott Medical Devices, NASDAQ Stock Market, the Government of Ontario, McKesson, U.S. Air Force, U.S. Marine Corps, Digital River, Hill & Knowlton, Dow Jones, SAS, National Investor Relations Institute, The Milken Institute, Entrepreneurs Organization, International Health Forum, Credit Union National Association, Giant Screen Theater Association, Realtors® Conference, National Agri-Marketing Association, Belize Tourism Industry Association and many, many more.

-“I didn’t plan on becoming a marketing strategist on purpose.
+“I didn’t plan on becoming a marketing & sales strategist.

 I came upon it accidentally.”